nullablege/Hastane-Takip-Uygulamasi/README.md

 Hospital Management System
 A project I developed with the help of Murat Yücedağ using C#.
 This is not something I copied; it's a project I created myself.
+NOTE: You need to install the database with the name HastaneProje.bacpac to use it
 Features:
 Secretary / Doctor / Patient logins available.
 Login is validated from an SQL table.
 The Secretary can open available appointments for doctors, and patients can book those available appointments.